SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ##### To install software on a device

 2. In the **Software** tab, click **Install software**.
-3. Select a software and the desired version from the list, which contains all software available in the software repository.
+3. Select a software and the desired version from the list, which contains all software for the particular device type available in the software repository.
 4. Click **Install**.

 ![Install software](/images/users-guide/DeviceManagement/devmgmt-software-install.png)